$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Identifiability and common benchmarking strategies

 \subsection{Additive noise models for synthetic data generation}

 Comprehensive assessment of methods for learning causal relations is challenging due to the scarcity of real data where true causal relations are known.
-Hence, the focus is then often on simulated synthetic data.
+Hence, the focus often lies on simulated synthetic data.
 In order to accommodate non-linearities and also to ensure identifiability of the true DAG, ANMs are often employed for this purpose.
 However, synthetic data generation can leave unintended traces hinting at the true causal relations among the variables.
-In particular, the work of \cite{Reisach2021} demonstrates that for commonly used simulation setups involving ANMs, irrespective of the choice of the functions \(g_{i}\), ordering nodes by increasing marginal variance tends to agree with the causal order of the ANM.
-The authors introduce \textit{varsortability}, a score that measures the degree of concordance between causal orders of the ground truth DAG and the order of increasing marginal variance \cite[Section 3.1]{Reisach2021}.
+In particular, \citet{Reisach2021} demonstrate that for commonly used simulation setups involving ANMs, irrespective of the choice of the functions \(g_{v}\), ordering nodes by increasing marginal variance tends to agree with the causal ordering of the ANM.
+The authors introduce \textit{varsortability}, a score that measures the degree of concordance between causal orderings of the ground truth DAG and the order of increasing marginal variance.
 When varsortability equals one then all directed paths lead from lower variance nodes to higher variance nodes.
-This is connected to the aforementioned identifiability results for linear SEMs with equal variance \cite{Chen2019,Peters2014b}.
-Many of the recently proposed continuous optimization based structure learning algorithms report a similar data generative setup based on ANMs, see among others \cite{Zheng2018, Ng2020, Lachapelle2020, Yu2021, Zhang2022, Zhang2023}.
-The resulting high varsortability on the raw data scale contributes to often staggering performances of these methods as they often inadvertently make use of variance order.
-In real systems, on the other hand, measurement scales are essentially irrelevant for the causal order.
-Therefore, standardization would be a simple solution to render data scale non-informative.
-Yet, remnants of high varsortability with distinctive covariance patterns may remain even after standardization~\cite{Reisach2021,Reisach2023}.
-Ultimately, all synthetic data generation processes are vulnerable to a lack of portraying common themes observable from practice.
+This is connected to the aforementioned identifiability results for linear SCMs with equal variance \citep{Chen2019}.
+Many recently proposed continuous optimization-based structure learning algorithms have been evaluated in simulations based on ANMs \citep[e.g.,][]{Zheng2018, Ng2020, Lachapelle2020, Yu2021, Zhang2022, Zhang2023}.
+The resulting high varsortability on the raw data scale contributes to often staggering performances as the methods may inadvertently make use of variance order.
+In real systems, on the other hand, measurement scales are essentially irrelevant for the causal ordering.
+Thus, standardization would render data scale non-informative.
+Yet, remnants of high varsortability with distinctive covariance patterns may remain even after standardization~\citep{Reisach2021,Reisach2023}.
+Ultimately, all synthetic data generation processes are vulnerable to a lack of portraying common themes observable in practice.